-Follow up geochemical rock-chip and channel sampling along the Carol and Mantos structures is planned to further evaluate the possibilities and extent of the precious metal mineralization along strike to the NW and SE.
-Bendi has never been drill tested.
+A seven day follow up geochemical rock-chip and channel sampling along the Carol and Mantos structures was carried out in July of 2019 to further evaluate the possibilities and extent of the precious metal mineralization along strike to the NW and SE.
+It is believed Bendi has never been drill tested.
+Interpretation and results were pending as at the time of writing of this MD&A.